nilscox/cah/README.md

 - split: The final text of the question, as an array
 - choices: The submitted choices
 - answered_by: The player who answered the question
-- won_by: The player won the black card, if any
+- selected_by: The player who selected this choices to answer his question (the former question master)

 #### Routes